 In 1998 Joel and Seiko came to the U.S. and were married.
 Seiko began studying English so she could enter an American Bible college or seminary.
 In 2000 she enrolled at Columbia International University in Columbia, South Carolina.
 Many hours of study and one baby later, she received her Certificate of Biblical Studies.

-In 2007 we returned to Japan to do church planting with OMF International.
-From 2007 to 2011 we served in Sendai at Sendai Evangelical Christian Church, returning to the U.S. for our scheduled home assignment just a little over two months after the disaster of March 2011.
+In 2007 they returned to Japan to do church planting with OMF International.
+From 2007 to 2011 they served in Sendai at Sendai Evangelical Christian Church, returning to the U.S. for their scheduled home assignment just a little over two months after the disaster of March 2011.
 The tsunami in particular has changed the shape of ministry in Sendai and the surrounding areas.
-If you have the time, we would love to tell you more about it.
+If you have the time, they would love to tell you more about it

 In 2014 the Lovestrands moved to the northern end of the city of Sendai so Joel could lead the Izumi Park Town Christian Church.
 This church had gone through some struggles and had lost about half their membership by the time the Lovestrands came.
 Since that time Joel and Seiko have been working to build up this congregation and prepare them for independence.
 Currently the Lovestrands are on home assignment in the U.S. and are preparing to return to Izumi Park Town Church in the summer of 2019.